Strangest NBA Draft Facts: 1947-2023

 No athlete in Olympic history did a better job of capitalizing on their gold medal than Bruce Jenner after winning the 1976 decathlon.

 Jenner was in on a publicity stunt by Kansas City Kings general manager Joe Axelson, who picked Jenner in the seventh round of the 1977 NBA draft to mock the Kansas City Chiefs after the NFL team continually said it always drafted the "best available athlete."

 Jenner had not played basketball since high school and was presented a jersey with number 8618 — the same number of points he produced during his Olympic bid.
-But he never played for the Kings and came out as a trans woman in 2015.
+Jenner, who now goes by Caitlyn Jenner, never played in the NBA.

 1978: Celtics Draft Larry Bird, Then Wait

-The NBA had an obscure rule that allowed players to be drafted who were four years out of high school but still had college eligibility left.
+The NBA used to have a rule that allowed players to be drafted who were four years out of high school but still had college eligibility left.

 In this case, Larry Bird was a junior at Indiana State and four years out of high school.
 So the Boston Celtics selected Bird in the first round with the sixth overall pick, despite Bird openly stating he was going to play his final year at Indiana State.